 - Sensitive - in some cases overly so.
 I used to have an extreme color sensitivity, to the point that I could wear only achromatic clothing for some periods of my life, was annoyed by paint on buildings, and so on.
-Once, I painted my walls black, another time - my hair (I am blond).
+Once, I painted my walls black, another time - my blond hair.
 I had periods of white walls and attire.
-Till this day you can notice these tendencies in my clothing and minimal home decoration.
-On top of that, I can be inexplicably sensitive to some words and especially facial expressions.
+Till this day, you can notice these tendencies in my clothing and minimal home decoration.
+On top of that, I can be inexplicably sensitive to some words, and especially facial expressions.

 - Concentrated - I can easily focus on something of my choice for hours at a time.
 Sometimes I worked on projects for weeks, disregarding almost everything else.
 It can be quite unhealthy.
-But when I am distracted and cannot continue for while, it becomes almost painful to keep in mind all the information needed to restart.
+But when I am distracted and cannot continue for a while, it becomes almost painful to keep in mind all the information needed to restart.
 It could be very disappointing to forget something important or not to be able to go into the same mindset.
-So I avoid that bother by immersion, and fear interruptions.
-However, since I was about 14, I have been aware of my big flaw: if I see the clear end of a project, I loose interest and move on.
-In my mind it is done.
-Another corresponding flaw I have: it is near impossible for me to do something I do not want, unless there is an existential threat.
-I think it is called laziness.
-Keeping concentration longer allows me therefore to overcome these two limitation to some extent.
+I avoid that bother by immersion and fear interruptions.
+Since I was about 14, I have been aware of my big flaw: if I see the clear end of a project, I loose interest and move on.
+In my mind, it is done.
+Another corresponding flaw I have: it is near impossible for me to do something I do not want, unless there is an existential threat of some kind.
+I think it is called laziness :) Keeping concentration longer allows me therefore to overcome these two limitation to some extent.

 I was able to maintain relative fluency only in three languages at a time.
 Switching between more languages is not practical for me.
 Now I use only four natural languages on a weekly basis.
 But at various times, I was fluent in five in total.

 Before I was five, I spoke mainly my first native Ukrainian (Українська).
 Then, I lived in a Russian-speaking city and went to a Russian (Русский) school.
-By age twelve, I spoke a street Spanish dialect, fast but badly, and my trying to revive it and learn castellano fifteen years later had failed.
-Now, living in Southern California, I hope to pick up some of it again.
-With German I started in 1999, and become fully fluent by twenty-eight, and my decent English fluency came around 2010, although I studied it in schools previously, but the challenge was to unlearn the wrong stuff I acquired elsewhere and to deal with the referential cultural archness of U.S. English.
+By age twelve, I spoke a street dialect of Spanish (Español), while living in Latin America.
+My attempt to revive it and learn standard Castellano fifteen years later was not successful.
+Now, living in Southern California, I hope to pick up more of it again.
+I started using German (Hochdeutsch) in 1999, and became fully fluent by age twenty-eight, and my decent English fluency came around 2010.
+I studied English in schools previously, but the challenge was to unlearn the wrong stuff I acquired elsewhere and to deal with the referential cultural archness of U.S. English.

 Being a Humanist, I am often asked, whether I believe in nothing.